ibm-cloud-docs/schematics/action-setup.md

 5. Define your variables.
    1. You can create an optional extra command line fields for your playbook by entering the input values with the key and value pairs. to make a secret value for your variable, you can select the sensitive option.
-   2. Wait for the playbook, resource inventory and variables to process for few minutes and click **Launch action** to land into the Jobs page.
+   2. Wait for the playbook, resource inventory and variables to process for a minute.
+The processing time is determined on the resource inventory.
+   3. Click **Launch action** to land into the Jobs page.

       Before your launch action, you can also observe the log items in the `Jobs` page, that is polled by the APIs to create {{site.data.keyword.bpshort}} actions.
 Some of these jobs are polled by the asynchronous API calls.
 Every time you execute the patch action, the `JOB.new-action.ansible` job lists are created.
       {: note}